rsnobles/website-template/DEVELOPMENT.md

     taito start
     taito open www

-*OPTIONAL:* Remove those static site generators that you do not use from dockerfiles:
+Remove static site generators that you do not use from `www/install.sh`.

-    EDIT www/Dockerfile
-    EDIT www/Dockerfile.build
+    EDIT www/install.sh

 ### Basic project settings